hamdyaea/Radio-Over-Internet-RoIP/README.md

 ## What you need to make it work :

-Please change all the pictures path to your own : image = "/home/hamdy/Documents/Radio-Streaming-Gui-Original/pictures/logo247.png"
+Please change all the pictures path to your own : path="/home/hamdy/Documents/Radio-Streaming-Gui-Original/pictures/"

 The last version of Python 3.